matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 ### Comparison with other languages

-Unlike contemporary languages like Swift, the names of arguments are not written down, meaning that the user must remember what each argument does (and the order in which they need to be written), or consult a reference (once it has been written properly..I know..).
+Unlike more contemporary languages such as Swift, the names of arguments are not written down, meaning that the user must remember what each argument does (and the order in which they need to be written), or consult a reference (once it has been written properly..I know..).
 For people that have worked with other (text-based) programming languages, it might be useful to picture an object and its arguments like this:

 `name(argument, argument)`

 Therefore, more concretely: `sensor 1 12` would be equivalent to `sensor(1, 12)` in a text based language — *read the sensor connected to pin 1, and multiply the output by 12*.

 `scale C major 3` would be equivalent to `scale(C, major, 3)` — *process the incoming signal as a scale with root note C, using a major key, starting at octave number 3*.

 ## Inlets and outlets